• Skip to primary navigation

 Can I freeze lavender lemon curd?

 Yes, you can freeze for up to one month.
-Store it for longer in the freezer up to 1 month.
+Store it for longer in the freezer for up to 1 month.
 When ready to use, thaw overnight in the refrigerator.
 To thaw, move to the refrigerator overnight.

 lavender lemon curd in a jar with pansy